aguxone/black_scholes_volatility_calculator/README.md

   weekends or holidays) but won\'t interfere as much in the analysis as they are few and it\'s values won\'t escape the deviation of the popoulation.
+- \"imp vol bs": It is the implied volatility calculated intertively with the bisection method from the black-ascholes formula, it is calculated for every row of the dataset.

 <div>
 <table border="1" class="dataframe">